koushiksiddhu1916/websit/README.md

   <h2 align="center">FASHION FORWARD - where style meets comfort</h2>

-  Casmart is fully responsive ecommerce website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  FASHION FORWARD is fully responsive ecommerce website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

   <a href="https://casmart.vercel.app/"><strong>➥ Live Demo</strong></a>